vbawol/DayZhiveEpoch/readme.md

 1. Download Poco here (We use 1.7.8): https://pocoproject.org/download/index.html and extract files to C:\HiveDeps\poco
 2. POCO requires OpenSSL, MySQL Connector and ODBC (part of Windows SDK)
 3. install Windows 8.1 SDK from this link if building fails https://developer.microsoft.com/en-us/windows/downloads/windows-8-1-sdk
-4. download OpenSSL and extract \openssl-VER\ to C:\, rename openssl-VER to openssl, we need to configure OpenSSL:
+4. download OpenSSL https://www.openssl.org/source/ and extract to C;\HiveDeps\openssl, rename openssl-VER to openssl, we need to configure OpenSSL
     * Download and install NASM http://www.nasm.us/
     * download and install PERL for windows, I used Strawberry PERL http://strawberryperl.com/releases.html
     * We need to build both MT and MD libraries